-Phase 3, Step 1: Plan and Take Action
+Step 1: Plan and Take Action

-Here you will take action to ensure everyone is counted in the census!

-You will create awareness for what the census is and why it is important, and get as many people as you can to complete the U.S. Census.
+In this phase, you will take action to ensure everyone is counted in the Census!
+You will create awareness for what the Census is and why it is important, and get as many people as you can to complete the U.S. Census.
 Follow these steps to organize your awareness campaign.

-- Step 1: Reflect upon and summarize what you have learned about the US census and why it's important.
-Decide on the information that is most important or has the biggest impact. - Step 2: Identify WHO needs to know this information and WHY they need to know it. - Step 3: Identify WHAT you want to say and HOW you want to say it.
-What could you say to this audience that will make them complete the census? - Step 4: Next, choose the best way to reach people to make sure they complete their census.
+- □ Step 1: Reflect upon and summarize what you have learned about the U.S. Census and why it's important.
+Decide on the information that is most important or has the biggest impact. - □ Step 2: Identify WHO needs to know this information and WHY they need to know it. - Step 3: Identify WHAT you want to say and HOW you want to say it.
+What could you say to this audience that will make them complete the Census? - □ Step 4: Next, choose the best way to reach people to make sure they complete their Census.
 A letter or email?
 A tweet?
 A tik tok?
 A social media campaign?
 Phone calls?
 Why is this the best way to reach them? - Step 5: Finally, construct your MESSAGE.
 Consider what you have already decided, and how to bring that all together. - Step 6: Implement your plan and make sure to document your action along the way!
-Track your outcomes if you can did anyone complete the census because of your action?
+Track your outcomes if you can.
+Did anyone complete the Census because of your action?

-Phase 3, Step 2 - Reflect and Share!
+Step 2: Reflect and Share!